surtarso/ASAPCabinetFE/README.md

 - Use `VPinballX.ini` for size and position auto-configuration.
 - Use [VPin](https://github.com/francisdb/vpin) to retrieve table metadata.
 - Match metadata with [VPSDb](https://virtual-pinball-spreadsheet.web.app/) API.
+- Browse [VPSDb](https://virtual-pinball-spreadsheet.web.app/) to find and download new tables.
 - Create custom table overrides for media or metadata on the fly.
 - Sort tables by title, type, manufacturer, year or author.
 - Navigate tables with titles and/or wheels and marquees.